Zaprešić: Geography

 Zaprešić is a part of the metropolitan area of Croatia's capital and largest city, Zagreb.
 It is located 18 km northwest of Zagreb, lying near the confluence of the Krapina River, and the Sava River.
 The small Lužnica River marks the western border of Zaprešić.
 The Zaprešić metropolitan area consists of Zaprešić and seven surrounding municipalities: Bistra, Brdovec, Dubravica, Jakovlje, Luka, Marija Gorica, and Pušća.
 It is located in the northwestern part of Zagreb County, bordered on the south by the Sava River, on the east by Zagreb and the Medvednica Mountain, and on the west by the Sutla River and the Slovenian border.
 According to the official website, three distinct geographic areas make up the Zaprešić area: the western part of the Medvednica Mountain, the Marija Gorica Hills and the plains that lie between.
 The western part of the Medvednica Mountain is fairly lightly inhabited, with no settlements except at the base of the mountain.
 These include the Bistra municipality and the Zaprešić settlement of Jablanovec.
 The Marija Gorica Hills are located mainly in the Marija Gorica municipality between the rivers of Krapina, and Sutla.
 The third area, the plains, is the area where the Zaprešić itself is located.
-Zaprešić has a lake, Lake Zajarki, situated between the town and the Sava River in the south.
+Zaprešić has a lake, Lake Zajarki, situated between the town and the river Sava in the south.
 It is colloquially known as Bager (Croatian word for excavator).
 The lake is currently still used as a gravel pit, although it is a known destination for Zaprešić swimmers and beach goers, as well as local people and foreign tourists who do recreational fishing.
 Fishing activities on lake Zajarki are regulated by Šrd Šaran, Zaprešić.
 In 2017. the picnic zone was built on eastern side of a big lake which includes barbecue houses and beach volleyball, handball and football fields.

 Demographics

-According to the 2011 census, the town of Zaprešić has 25,223 inhabitants, 19,644 of whom live in the settlement of Zaprešić.
+According to the 2021 census, the town of Zaprešić has 24,132 inhabitants, a decrease from 2011, 96.82% being Croats, the 2nd largest ethnic group is Serbs at 0.76% followed by Bosniaks at 0.48%.

-This makes the urban area of Zaprešić, at 1,036 inhabitants per square kilometer (2,683 per square mile), the most densely populated in the whole of Zagreb County.

-The metropolitan area of Zaprešić had 54,640 inhabitants in 2011, an increase from 51,040 inhabitants in 2001.

-About 96% of inhabitants are Croats and 98.3% speak Croatian as their mother tongue.
-The sex ratio is 90.63 men to 100 women, and the median age is 39.9 years, which makes Zaprešić one of the younger towns in Zagreb County.
+Religious affiliation in Zaprešić is 81.39% Catholic, followed by 0.87% Orthodox and 5.15% "Other Christians".

 The town is administratively divided into nine settlements, the largest of which is Zaprešić, covering a third of the town's area.

 Austro-Hungarian 1910 census

-According to the 1910 census in Croatia, town of Zaprešić had 5,058 inhabitants, which were linguistically and religiously declared to be:
+According to the 1910 census in Croatia, town of Zaprešić had 5,056 inhabitants, which were linguistically and religiously declared to be: